 Before long, October and November will arrive and usher in some of the cooler weather of Fall.
 If you live within Lakeland Highlands, Medulla, Eaton Park, and surrounding communities in the South Lakeland, Florida area you will start to notice a slow down in your lawn’s rate of growth.

-This will cause a change in your lawn care needs and also provide a window of opportunity for some lawn care tasks to be performed before your grass goes dormant for the winter.
+This will cause a change in your lawn care needs.
+Also, there’s a window of opportunity for some fall lawn care tasks to be performed before your grass goes dormant for the winter.

-Before going any further it should be explained that, for the purposes of this article, the term “lawn care” will be used holistically and not just to refer to things such as fertilization, weed control, and pest control.
+Before going any further it should be explained that, for the purposes of this article, the term “lawn care” will be used holistically.
+We won’t use the term to refer to things such as fertilization, weed control, and pest control.

-In the following sections, we will talk about the lawn care and lawn maintenance tasks that will fortify your lawn before and during dormancy so that you will be greeted with a lush and green lawn in the next growing season.
+In this article, we will talk about fall lawn care and lawn maintenance tasks that will fortify your grass before and during dormancy.
+The result will be a lush and green lawn in the next growing season.

 Changes in Your Lawn Mowing Routine For Fall